MIFIDPRU 8 Disclosure

 • in line with the Firm’s business strategy, regulatory obligations, objectives, values, and long-term interests.

-• to incentivise and align personnel with the Firm’s risk profile, including promoting the correct risk approach in line with treating customers fairly in the short, medium, and long term;
+• to incentivise and align staff with the Firm’s risk profile, including promoting the correct risk approach in line with treating customers fairly in the short, medium, and long term;

 • to align individual and team contributions with performance objectives and product governance to ensure that products are designed to meet the needs of the clients, rather than DPI’s profitability and remuneration.